Bromilow/nibbler/README.md

 # Nibbler

 Nibbler is the old school snake game.
-We were tasked to implament the logic with three dynamic graphic libraries.
+We were tasked to implement the logic with three dynamic graphic libraries.

 * Ncurses was implemented in three different ways.